Toronto subway: Line 3 Scarborough

-Opened in 1985, the Scarborough RT (today's Line 3) is a light metro line running from Kennedy station to McCowan station.
+Opened in 1985, Line 3 (originally the Scarborough RT) was a light metro line running from Kennedy station to McCowan station.
 The TTC started to construct the line to use Canadian Light Rail Vehicles.
-However, the TTC was forced to convert to the Intermediate Capacity Transit System technology because the provincial government threatened to cut funding to the organization if it did not.
-This line was never extended, and the current plan is to close and dismantle the line, replacing it with an extension of Line 2 to Scarborough Town Centre and beyond.
+However, the TTC was forced to convert to the Intermediate Capacity Transit System technology because the provincial government threatened to cut funding to the TTC if it did not.
+This line was never extended, and in July 2023, the line was shut down pending its dismantling due to a derailment that resulted in injuries.
+It is set to be replaced with an extension of Line 2 to Sheppard Avenue and McCowan Road via Scarborough Town Centre.

 Line 4 Sheppard

 Opened in 2002, the Sheppard subway runs under Sheppard Avenue from Sheppard–Yonge station to Don Mills station.
 The line was under construction when a change in provincial government threatened to terminate the project, but Mel Lastman, the last mayor of the former City of North York (today part of Toronto), used his influence to save the project.
 Despite the construction of many high-rise residential buildings along the line since its opening, ridership remains low resulting in a subsidy of $10 per ride.
 The line was intended to be extended to Scarborough Centre station, but because of the low ridership and the cost of tunnelling, there was a plan to extend rapid transit eastwards from Don Mills station via a surface light rail line, the Sheppard East LRT.
 However, in April 2019, Premier Doug Ford announced that the provincial government would extend Line 4 Sheppard to McCowan Road at some unspecified time in the future, thus replacing the proposed Sheppard East LRT.
+Line 4 Sheppard is also the only subway line in Toronto not to have any open sections.

 Line 5 Eglinton

 Metrolinx is funding the 19 km Line 5 Eglinton, a light rail line along Eglinton Avenue.
 From Mount Dennis in the west to Brentcliffe Road (east of Laird Drive), the line will run almost entirely underground where Eglinton Avenue is generally four to five lanes wide.
 From east of Brentcliffe Road to Kennedy station, the line will operate on the surface in a reserved median in the middle of Eglinton Avenue, where the street is at least six lanes wide.
 Building on the surface instead of tunnelling reduces the cost of construction on the eastern end of the line.
 The average speed of the line is expected to be 28 km/h; as a comparison, the average speed of the heavy-rail Line 2 Bloor–Danforth is 32 km/h.
 The Eglinton line originated from Transit City, a plan sponsored by then–Toronto mayor David Miller, to expedite transit improvement by building several light rail lines through the lower density parts of the city.
 Of the light rail lines proposed, only the Eglinton and Finch West lines are under construction as of 2022.
-Line 5 is estimated to be completed in 2023.
+Line 5 was expected to be completed in 2024, though it has since been delayed.